MeLJes/starter-kit/README.md

     );
     ```

-      > This argument can be used in different variations, for example `z-index: z(default) + 10`.
+      > This argument can be used in different variations, for example `z-index: z(default) + 10`

 6. Set responsive breakpoint

-    Pass `breakpoint` name from the list above as an argument.
+    Pass `breakpoint` name from the list below as an argument.
 Number value will converted to em.

     ```scss
     $breakpoints: (